-ATO reminds ECEC businesses doing it tough post COVID-19 that they have tax options
+ATO reminds ECEC businesses post COVID-19 of tax options

 The Australian Taxation Office (ATO) has reminded businesses of all kinds, including those operating in early childhood education and care (ECEC) doing it tough as a result of COVID-19 that they have a range of options including claiming a deduction for losses.